The Style Spotlight: Greg Noire

 Photograph of Childish Gambino, edited with Greg’s “Katana” Lightroom preset.

 Lightroom in style

-We asked Greg if he uses any presets himself, and he said, “Actually yes!
+We asked Greg if he uses any presets himself and he said, “Actually yes!
 I made a few black and white presets named after anime and ninja movie tropes.
-My favorite of that pack is “clean cut.”
+My favourite of that pack is “clean cut.”
 It’s a simple black and white preset that I use as the starting point for a lot of my black and white edits.”
 He even let us see how he does it.